IntersectMBO/lsm-tree/doc/format-run.md

 # LSM runs

-Each LSM run consists of three components:
+Each LSM run consists of four components:

 1. the sorted run of key/operation pairs
 2. the blobs associated with the key/operation pairs, if any
 3. a Bloom filter of all the keys in the run
 4. an index from keys to disk page numbers

 Each one is represented on-disk in a separate file.
-Thus there are three files per run.
+Thus there are four files per run.

 ## Represented in memory or on-disk